Elyaz Zidane

-Elyaz Zidane (born 26 December 2005) is a French professional footballer who plays as a centre-back for Primera Federación club Betis Deportivo, the reserve team of Real Betis.
+Elyaz Zidane Fernández (born 26 December 2005) is a French professional footballer who plays as a centre-back for club Red Star.

 Early life

 Elyaz Zidane was born on 26 December 2005 in Marseille.
 He is the youngest son of former French footballer Zinedine Zidane.
 Elyaz is the last of four brothers, and all of them – Enzo, Luca, and Théo – are footballers who developed at the youth academy of Real Madrid.
 Elyaz is of Spanish descent through his mother, and of Algerian descent through his father.

 Club career

 Elyaz started his career at CD Canillas, before joining La Fábrica in 2013.

 He went through all the levels of the youth academy, already showing his skills with several goals in the Juvenil classicos.
 He started playing with the under-19 during the 2021–22 season.

 In January 2024, Zidane left Real Madrid to join Real Betis, signing a contract until June 2026.

+On 4 July 2026, he was transferred to French second-tier side Red Star.